NureniTijani/Aurora-Threads-PowerBI-Analytics/README.md

 ## 🙏 **Acknowledgements**

-Special appreciation to the **Data Analytics Capstone Program** for the guidance and framework used in developing this Power BI project.
+Special appreciation to the 10Analytics Capstone Program** for the guidance and framework used in developing this Power BI project.